Sustainability

 How is Oxfam tackling the issue of clothes waste?

 Oxfam encourages people to make the most out of their old clothes by reusing, selling, or recycling them.
-By doing so, they are not only working with us to generate funds to end poverty but also helping protect the planet by reducing clothing waste.
+This not only generates funds to end poverty but also helps protect the planet by reducing clothing waste.

 How does Oxfam work with others to improve in the garment sector?

-Oxfam is a founding member of the Ethical Trading Initiative, an organisation of Companies, Trade Unions and Non Governmental Organisations (NGO)’s who work together to improve human rights in global supply chains.
+Oxfam is a founding member of the Ethical Trading Initiative (ETI) an organisation of Companies, Trade Unions and Non Governmental Organisations (NGOs) who work together to improve human rights in global supply chains.

-We are also actively engaged in initiatives aimed at promoting more sustainable and circular approaches to clothing in the UK fashion and textile industry, such as the Textiles 2030 initiative.
+We are also actively engaged in initiatives aimed at promoting more sustainable and circular approaches to clothing in the UK fashion and textile industry, such as WRAP’s UK Textiles Pact.

 Does buying second hand clothes help create a more sustainable fashion industry?